PoYuYang/TMDB-NetflixLike-Website/README.md

 ## Continue Watching Section

-All the views will be memory and show at the homepage
+All the views will be stored and show at the homepage.
 <p align="center"><img src="img/ContinueWatch.png" alt="SearchResult" width="700" /></p>